James Raideen

 Dylan James (born 25 May 1991) is a New Zealand professional wrestler and mixed martial artist.
 He is currently signed to Rizin Fighting Federation and Pro Wrestling Land's End.
-He is best known for working for All Japan Pro Wrestling, where he is a former World Tag Team Champion (with Ryoji Sai) and 2018 World's Strongest Tag Determination League tournament winner (with Joe Doering) and in Pro Wrestling Zero1 where he worked under the ring name James Raideen.
+He is best known for his tenures with All Japan Pro Wrestling (AJPW), where he is a former World Tag Team Champion (with Ryoji Sai) and 2018 World's Strongest Tag Determination League tournament winner (with Joe Doering) and in Pro Wrestling Zero1 where he worked under the ring name James Raideen.
 He defeated Masato Tanaka to become a World Heavyweight Champion.

 Mixed martial arts career

 On 27 September 2020, he made his mixed martial arts debut with Rizin Fighting Federation in a losing effort to Sudario Tsuyoshi, due to doctor stoppage after the first round.